The Journey of PEF towards commercialisation

-Our YXY Technology catalytically converts plant-based sugar (fructose) into a wide range of plant-based chemicals and plastics, such as polyethylene furanoate (PEF).
-PEF is a 100% plant-based, 100% recyclable plastic with superior performance properties compared to today’s widely used petroleum-based packaging materials.
+Our YXY® Technology catalytically converts plant-based sugar (fructose) into FDCA, the key building block for a wide range of plant-based chemicals and plastics such as polyethylene furanoate (PEF).
+PEF is a 100% plant-based, recyclable and degradable plastic, with superior performance properties compared to today’s widely used petroleum-based packaging materials.

 Applications and Markets

 > $150 billion

 PEF has the potential to replace various packaging materials such as PET, glass or aluminium in typical applications like bottles for soft drinks, water, alcoholic beverages and fruit juices.
 PEF provides improved barrier properties for CO2 and oxygen.
 The ability to keep out oxygen, for example, results in longer-lasting carbonated drinks and extended shelf life of packaged products.

 We are currently working with industry leaders to explore the future potential of PEF fibers in mainly high-value industrial fibers.